Bob Neighbors: Baseball career

-Born in Talihina, Oklahoma in 1917, Bob Neighbors graduated from Hominy High School and spent one year at Oklahoma Baptist University, Shawnee, Oklahoma, then he signed with the Siloam Springs Travelers of the Arkansas–Missouri League in 1936.
+Born in Talihina, Oklahoma in 1917, Bob Neighbors graduated from Hominy High School and spent one year at Oklahoma Baptist University, Shawnee, Oklahoma.
+Neighbors had never played baseball –- only fast-pitch softball -- when he signed with the Siloam Springs Travelers of the Arkansas–Missouri League in 1936.
 He batted .279 in 118 games with 16 home runs and 86 RBIs.

 Neighbors produced similar numbers with the Travelers in 1937, and was called up by the Browns in September, but did not get into a major league game.
 In 1938, he joined the Palestine Pals of the East Texas League and hit .301 in 139 games.
 The shortstop moved up to the Springfield Browns of the Class B Three-I League in 1939, and his 14 home runs and 80 RBIs in 119 games earned him a second late-season call-up to the big club.
 The 21-year-old made his major league debut on September 16, 1939, and appeared in seven games, getting two hits — including a home run in Fenway Park off future Browns star Denny Galehouse — in eleven at-bats.